 (d) If the utility updates its rate base at any time after its initial filing, the applicable working papers shall be updated accordingly and filed within two (2) business days of the update.

-(f)

-As part of an electing utility's petition, the following shall be included:
+(a) As part of an electing utility's petition, the following shall be included:

-A concise and clear statement of each item of relief being requested.
+(1) A concise and clear statement of each item of relief being requested.